-In the following link you can find the Municipal law (in Spanish) that regulates the use of the bicycle in the city of Malaga: Ordenanza de movilidad de Málaga
+In the following link – in the part ‘TITULO III’ starting on page 16 -you can find the Municipal law (in Spanish) that regulates the use of the bicycle in the city of Malaga: Ordenanza de Movilidad de Málaga

-On this page you can read the most relevant points to take into consideration when cycling in the city.
-This translation of the rules is for information purposes only.
-Malaga Bike Tours does not take any responsibility for any possible misinterpretation of the translation
+We have outlined below the most relevant points to take into consideration when cycling in the city.
+The following translation of the rules is for information purposes only.
+Malaga Bike Tours takes no responsibility for any possible misinterpretation of the translation.

 It is mandatory to cycle enabling circulation of others and causing no harm, danger or disturbance to any other person or property.

 Lights must be used at night as well as when going through tunnels and in inclement weather.

 Bikes should be parked on designated bike parking stands.
 If none are available, bikes can be parked in pedestrianised areas as long as they do not cause obstruction or danger to pedestrians and/ or other vehicles.

 It is prohibited by law to: